melt-umn/ableC-sample-projects/using_transparent_prefixes/README.md

 Both introduce a marking token with the regular expression `table`, and thus create a lexical ambiguity.

-The directory `simple` demonstrates the simplest and most straightforward way to specify transparent prefixes to resolve the ambiguity.
+The directory `compiler` demonstrates the simplest and most straightforward way to specify transparent prefixes to resolve the ambiguity.
 We expect this approach to work in nearly all situations.